Christine Stoddard

 Photography

-When I was 19, I edited slideshows for the Washington Post homepage.
-By then, I'd already had dozens of my own photos published.
-Today I am a Puffin Foundation national artist grantee whose photography has been published and exhibited in outlets around the world.
-My work has appeared in public art projects from New York City to Slovenia.
-I'm also the author of the critically-acclaimed books Heaven Is a Photograph and Hello, New York: The Living and Dead.
+I got my start editingWashington Post photo slideshows in my teens.
+By then, I'd already had dozens of photo bylines and artist features.
+Today I am a Puffin Foundation national artist grantee whose photography has appeared in outlets around the world.
+I'm the author of the critically-acclaimed books Heaven Is a Photograph and Hello, New York: The Living and Dead, and regularly contributed cover photos for The Brooklyn Downtown Star.
+My photography has been selected for public art projects on-site in New York City, Slovenia, and beyond.
 I graduated from Columbia Journalism School and hold an MFA from The City College of New York-CUNY.
-I am available for client projects.

 Photographer's statement: For me, photography is camera play.
 My photography lives at the intersection of fine art, cinema, and journalism, always with a game in mind.
 I gravitate toward quiet moments, color pops, and strong texture.
 And I always ask, "What's the decisive moment?" as a way of answering another question: "What's the next move in this game?"
 It doesn't have to be a logical move to anyone but myself.
 I make the rules.
 In long-term and ongoing projects, I'm interested in ideas about home, identities, and escapism as refuge.
 I consider surviving the Digital Age and the Anthropocene the same journey.